 Give the reasons this service was beyond expectations of the position held (outstanding service).

-Platinum (including all above plus...)
+Platinum (including the above)

 In what way did this service set a positive example for others of what it means to be a Girl Scout adult.